 A. K. Geim and K. S. Novoselov, Nat.
 Mater.
 6, 183 (2007). https://doi.org/10.103/nmat1849

 Y. Qian, C. Zhou, and A. Huang, Carbon 8, 28 (2018). https://doi.org/10.1016/j.carbon.2018.04.062

 S. Hüfner, Photoelectron Spectroscopy (Springer-Verlag, Berlin, Heidelberg, 2003) Chap.
 4. https://doi.org/10.1007/978-3-662-09280-4

-▶ Correct abbreviations of journal names are required to make automatic links to the references by J-Link System of J-Stage.
+▶ We adopt ISO4 to abbreviate the journal names.
+Correct abbreviations are required to make automatic links to the references by J-Link System of J-Stage.
 Please visit here for correct journal titles and abbreviations.

 ▶ The number of references you cite should be usually between 10 and 40 for a Regular Paper, a Technical Note, and a Conference Paper.
 For a Review Paper, there is no limitation.
 For a Superexpress Letter, 10 references are recommended at the minimum.

 ▶ DOIs are used to make links to the source and are not apparently shown in published PDF files.